 All Great Walks of Australia operators require walkers to have solid, closed-toe walking shoes or hiking boots, preferably with ankle support, that are well broken in and comfortable for long walks.

 Turning an ankle a long way into the track due to poor footwear presents an unnecessary challenge for you and your guides to get back to where you can be treated, and may bring an end to your walk early.
-Better to be prepared with the right footwear to start with.
+Better to be prepared with the right footwear to start with!

-Do I need travel insurance?”
+Do I need travel insurance?

-Can I still travel with a pre-existing medical condition?”
+Can I still travel with a pre-existing medical condition?

 All walk operators will require you to inform them of any condition that has an impact on your ability to walk and any medication you might be taking during that time.
 Some forms of medication may require you to seek your doctor’s approval before you walk.

 Due to Covid-19, any guests that are sick at the time of travel will not be allowed to join the group.
 Please continue to liaise with your walk operator for further details.